 No matter the lost files are images, documents, videos or emails and no matter files are lost from HFS, HFS+, HFSX, FAT32 or exFAT drives, iBoysoft Mac Data Recovery can easily get them back.

-Step-by-step guidance to recover lost data from HFS drive with iBoysoft Mac Data Recovery
+Tutorial to recover lost data from HFS drive with iBoysoft Mac Data Recovery

 Besides iBoysoft Mac Data Recovery, iBoysoft Drive Manager, an easy-to-use software that can make our operation on Mac more convenient, is also recommended.